oskariorg/oskari-frontend/docs/md/backend/actionroutes/getsearchresult.md

 # GetSearchResult (POST)
-The action route is responsible for handling the location search query based on the search key the user submitted and the language which is used.
+The action route is responsible for handling the location search query based on the search key the user submitted and the language used.

 ## Parameters
 <table>